 Elite Family Premium Membership

-Website does not specify length of membership
+Website does not specify the length of membership

 1 million baht

-Obviously the biggest benefit is being able to stay in Thailand without interruption.
+The biggest benefit is being able to stay in Thailand without interruption.
 All memberships have the core benefits, whilst there are other benefits only for those on higher membership tiers.

 Fast track entry and departure – Fast track entry and departure.
 No need to wait in the regular immigration queue.
+You can bring one immediate family member with you through the fast-track lane.

 Arrival and departure lounges – The website states both arrival and departure but in reality, it’s just the departure lounge that’s familiar to most of us as a ‘lounge’.
+Only the visa holder can use the lounge, a child, spouse or friend will need to pay.

-Elite membership assistance – Assistance opening a bank account, getting a driving license, filing 90-day reports and “business networking” – though we’re not sure what business networking is, exactly.
+Elite membership assistance – Assistance opening a bank account, getting a driving license, filing 90-day reports, and “business networking” – though we’re not sure what business networking is, exactly.

 - The Elite Visa does not give you permission to work or apply for a work permit.
 Technically it’s a glorified Multiple Entry Tourist Visa.